WestBerkshire/TwitterBroadcast/readme.txt

-This project was initially created for local government to be able to automate re-tweets from the emergency services.
+This project was created for local government to be able to automate re-tweets from the emergency services.
 You can read more about the idea here.

 http://philrumens.blogspot.co.uk/2013/11/emergency-tweetcast-network.html